Materials-Consortia/optimade-python-tools/paper/paper.md

 OPT can also be used in client code; one application that the OPTIMADE specification enables is cross-origin queries.
 The-->

 # Acknowledgements

+M.E. would like to acknowledge the EPSRC Centre for Doctoral Training in Computational Methods for Materials Science for funding under grant number EP/L015552/1 and support from the European Union's Horizon 2020 research and innovation program under the European Union's Grant agreement No. 951786 (NOMAD CoE).